HarvardMapCollection/tutorials-share/content/posts/faces-behind-the-data-anna-he/index.md

 tags: ["news", "interview"]
 image: he.jpg
 authors: ["Anna He", "Belle Lipton"]
-description: Get to know the newest member of the Harvard Map Collection, Anna He, as they discuss the future of the Harvard Geospatial Library.
+description: Get to know the newest member of the Harvard Map Collection, Anna He, in a discussion about the future of the Harvard Geospatial Library.
 ---

 In this interview, we get to know Anna He, the newest member in the Map Collection.
 Anna’s role is the Geospatial Data Technician for the Harvard Geospatial Library (HGL).